JuliaServices/Match.jl/README.md

   Note that variables not referenced in the result expression will not be bound (e.g., ``n`` is never bound above).

+  One small exception to this rule is that when "=>" is not used, "_" will not be assigned.

 * If you want to see the code generated for a macro, you can use `Match.fmatch`, passing in quoted expressions: